Sacred HEart University

 In closing, by achieving everything stated above, a teacher is instilling a love for learning into students and motivating them to become life long learners.
 My Philosophy of Teaching:

 I believe that every child should have the right to be taught in a positive and safe learning environment by a teacher that has a love for learning.
-The only way a teacher is going to be able to touch his/her students’ lives is if he/she teaches
+The only way a teacher is going to be able to touch his/her students’ lives is if he/she teaches to the whole child: cognitively, morally, emotionally,

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.